keesvv/idevicecrackr/README.md

 Once you have entered the IP Address, you will be prompted for a password, which is the new password set in **Step 2**.

 Now you are good to go!
-If you have any questions or suggestions for me, you can leave me a message on my email address or open a new request at the Issues page.
+If you have any questions or suggestions for me, you can leave me a message on my email address or open a new issue at the Issues page.